-Tyres are always more than they appear, acting detrimentally to soil health or, when the correct wheels, tyres and pressures are used, in a way that can minimise compaction, improve operations can cut costs.
+Tyres are always more than they appear, acting detrimentally to soil health.
+But when the correct wheels, tyres and pressures are used in a way that can minimise compaction, they can improve operations and cut costs.
 CPM speaks to a farm manager who’s optimised tyre selection.

 “The farm already had a few tractors running BKT tyres and I had only heard good things.”